Venture capital and private equity in the Netherlands

 OC Amsterdam deals and team

 In 2015 the OC Amsterdam team has been regularly involved in high profile VC/PE transactions, both in the Dutch market and cross-border.
 The team advised the PE / VC investment side, as well as target companies and their selling (founding) shareholders.
-Activity has mainly been in the digital business, healthcare and life science and retail sectors.
+Activity has mainly been in the tech, media and comms, healthcare and life science and retail sectors.
 With OC’s Silicon Valley and San Francisco offices, the Amsterdam M&A team headed by Cristine Brinkman has been able to add an impressive number of well-known investors, “start-ups” and “grow ups” to its existing client data base in a limited period of time since the start of their office.

 In addition, the team led by Bas Beenen is also very experienced in PE-backed real estate investments (both national and international) and, with the recent hire of the Dutch civil law notary Cars-Jan van Gool, who joined with his full notarial team, OC Amsterdam’s team is now able to fully service clients in all aspects of deals.